+and villages restricted highway (freeway) and

+overpasses are recommended for all local

+roads with interchanges with all major

+regional roads.
+Hence the project road will

+not interference with the local traffic

+B Construction Phase not interference with the local durine

+Clearing of sites Striping of top soils (20 Collect/strip top soil before earth Contractor CSC.
+CR

+erearing of sites cm depth) filling and store and reuse it for final Monitor

+Excess soil, rock surfacing of road embankment and Wollitor

+, i o o free plantation:

+Most part of cut spoils will be used

+for filling the embankments.

+Establishment of Lack of proper services Provision of necessary facilities in Contractor CSC.
+CR

+camps in camps such as safe construction camps (Regional)

+drinking water and ······ ()

+sanitation

+Maintenance of camps Contamination from Implement waste management Contractor CSC.
+CR

+I I I I I I I I I I I I I I I I I I I solid waste Activities: All construction materials (Regional).

-B. Construction Phase and villages restricted highway (freeway) and overpasses are recommended for all lo roads with interchanges with all major regional roads.
-Hence the project road not interference with the local traffic • Clearing of sites Striping of top soils (20 cm depth) Excess soil, rock Collect/strip top soil before earth filling and store and reuse it for final surfacing of road embankment and free plantation; Most part of cut spoils will be used for filling the embankments.
-Contractor CSC, CR Monitor Establishment of camps Lack of proper services in camps such as safe drinking water and sanitation Provision of necessary facilities in construction camps Contractor CSC, CR (Regional) Maintenance of camps Contamination from solid waste Implement waste management Activities; All construction materials will be reused, recycled and properly disposed off; All worn out parts, equipment and empty containers must be removed from the site to a proper storage location designated by CR & Municipality (Akimat); There will be no site specific landfills established by the contractors.
-All solid waste will be collected and removed from the work camps and disposed in local waste disposal sites Contractor CSC, CR (Regional), Municipality Monitor STI and HIV trainings Conduct for all construction workers Contractor CSC, CR induction training on STI and HIV issues as well as basic sanitation and health issues Monitor Large quantities of material import Exploration of illegal source Environmental permits of suppliers from relevant authority Contractor CR Mobilization of equipment and materials through road Road safety and Traffic Management Implement Road Transport and Road safety Management Contractor CSC, CR Government, Police Operationsat Construction Yards and Construction Sites Air, noise pollution from material storage sites and mixing sites Implement Air Quality Management Standard; Implement National Standard on Nose and Vibration Management Contractor CSC, CR Solid Waste, excess materials Implement Procedure on 'Waste Management'; Develop appropriate construction waste management strategy along with its strict adaptation; Develop waste handling training material and conduct monthly waste management induction trainings Contractor CSC, CR Operation and Maintenance Phase • Vehicular movement Increase noise level because enhanced traffic volume Put signage for noise regulations at sensitive locations (school, hospitals, health care units) with clear instructions of not using horns and running vehicles with limited/allowable speeds CR MoEP Drainage leading to Connect water pockets to the nearest CR MoEP water logging and impacting on surrounding lands drainage structures/canals by constructing roadside drainage canal Landscape and Erosion Protection Long term degradation of natural landscape at land strips and slopes; Visual impacts Change of drainage patterns, erosion, degradation of Restoration of the landscape to the natural shape (at the sites not occupied permanently by the carriageways and road facilities, and where reinstatement is possible).
+will be reused, recycled and Municipality

+properly disposed off: All worn out Monitor

+parts, equipment and empty

+containers must be removed from

+the site to a proper storage location

+designated by CR & Municipality

+( Akimat ).
+There will be no site

+specific landfills established by the

+contractors All solid waste will be

+collected and removed from the

+work camps and disposed in local

+waste disposal sites

+STI and HIV trainings Conduct for all construction workers Contractor CSC, CR

+Republic of Kazakhstan, Ministry of Transport and Communications, Committee for Roads Environmental Impact Assessment: Shymkent to Zhambyl Border Region: 593 - 674Km induction training on STI and HIV issues as well as basic sanitation and health issues Monitor Large quantities of material import Exploration of illegal source Environmental permits of suppliers from relevant authority Contractor CR Mobilization of equipment and materials through road Road safety and Traffic Management Implement Road Transport and Road safety Management Contractor CSC, CR Government, Police Operationsat Construction Yards and Construction Sites Air, noise pollution from material storage sites and mixing sites Implement Air Quality Management Standard; Implement National Standard on Nose and Vibration Management Contractor CSC, CR Solid Waste, excess materials Implement Procedure on 'Waste Management'; Develop appropriate construction waste management strategy along with its strict adaptation; Develop waste handling training material and conduct monthly waste management induction trainings Contractor CSC, CR Operation and Maintenance P hase Vehicular movement Increase noise level because enhanced traffic volume Put signage for noise regulations at sensitive locations (school, hospitals, health care units) with clear instructions of not using horns and running vehicles with limited/allowable speeds CR MoEP Drainage leading to Connect water pockets to the nearest CR MoEP water logging and impacting on surrounding lands drainage structures/canals by constructing roadside drainage canal Landscape and Erosion Protection Long term degradation of natural landscape at land strips and slopes; Visual impacts Change of drainage patterns, erosion, degradation of Restoration of the landscape to the natural shape (at the sites not occupied permanently by the carriageways and road facilities, and where reinstatement is possible).
 Provincial/Rayon CR in long term perspective through Contractors CR, MoEP Protection of Flora and Fauna Protection of Flora and Fauna Mortality of animals during road crossing Flora and fauna monitoring will be carried out during first 3 years of operation including monitoring of mortality of fauna due to project roads Provincial/Rayon CR in long term perspective through Contractor CR, MoEP